slatedocs/slate/source/includes/_prepare_form_url.md

 > [ https://www.sendle.com/dashboard/prepare_form ]

+To pre-populate a Sendle Send Parcel Form with pickup, delivery and parcel dimension information.
+A valid Sendle account is needed to use this service.

 <aside class="success">
   All parameter arguments with white spaces should be encoded with either `+` or `%20` any other non alphanumeric characters or spaces should be encoded according to standard ASCII encoding conventions <a href="https://www.w3schools.com/tags/ref_urlencode.asp">URL Encoding Reference</a>